Alex13832/2048-bot/README.md

 pip install -r requirements.txt
 ```

-If don't have Firefox installed, you must change the code in `game.py`:
+If you don't have Firefox installed, you must change the code in `game.py`:

 ```python
 class Game2048: